adapt-it/adaptit/po/tpi_readme.txt

 Impot, Impotim - English: Import.
 Adapt It can import dictionary records to quickly build up its knowledge base, if such records have been already prepared in another program.
 Words and their meaning(s) are added to Adapt It's knowledge base if they do not already exist.
 Such dictionary records must be formatted with certain backslash codes in order for Adapt It to distinguish the dictionary main entry (marked with \lx) from the translation(s) of that entry (marked with \ge).
 Such dictionary entries can be created by hand or can come from a Shoebox or Toolbox database.
 You can use the "Import To Knowledge Base..." command on the File menu to Import such dictionary records.

-kod - English: code, usually referring to a standard format marker, but sometimes also to a locale code.
+kod - English: code, usually referring to a standard format marker, but sometimes also to a locale code, or error code.

 stail - English: style, especially in reference to format style as governed by the use of standard format markers.